 - Check in with your local landfill.
 They often have a “green refuse” pile, of cut trees and brush brought in by landscaping contractors.
 You can usually get all you want for free.

 Keep in mind that firewood needs a year to dry out, before using.
-During that time, it really needs to be protected from the rain.
+During that time, you really need to protect it from the rain.
 So don’t forget to set up some shed roofs over your wood or cover it with tarps.